Expert Upcycling: Shifting the Compute-Efficient Frontier of Mixture-of-Experts: Expert upcycling

 \begin{definition}[Expert Upcycling Operator] Fix an integer expansion factor $m \ge 2$.
 Given a trained $E$-expert parameter vector $\theta_E \in \Theta_E$, the operator $U_m \colon \Theta_E \to \Theta_{mE}$ constructs $U_m(\theta_E)$ as follows: \begin{enumerate}[nosep] \item \textbf{Expert replication.} Assign replication counts $\{r_e\}_{e=1}^{E}$ with $r_e \ge 1$ and $\sum_e r_e = mE$; copy the parameters of expert~$e$ exactly $r_e$ times.
 The canonical choice is \emph{uniform} replication ($r_e = m$ for all~$e$); non-uniform allocations are developed in \S\ref{sec:utility_upcycling}. \item \textbf{Router extension.} Copy the router weight vector of source expert~$e$ to each of its $r_e$ replicas.
 Add independent noise $\epsilon \sim \mathcal{U}(-\delta,\delta)$ (with $\delta \ll 1$) to the router \emph{biases} of replicated experts only, leaving the source experts' router parameters unchanged. \end{enumerate} \end{definition}

 By construction, each new expert starts from a trained weight vector and the router approximately reproduces the pre-expansion routing distribution.
 All other parameters (attention layers, embeddings, and layer norms) are unchanged.
-The post-expansion loss therefore satisfies $\mathcal{L}_{mE}(U_m(\theta_E)) \approx \mathcal{L}_E(\theta_E)$, with a gap below $10^{-2}$ in practice; see \S\ref{sec:results}.
-We refer to this property as \emph{warm initialization}.
-This places $\theta_+^{U}$ substantially closer to $\theta_+^\star$ than the random $\theta_+^{0}$, making Term~(II) negative.\footnote{ Net2Net~\citep{Chen2016Net2Net} achieves exact function preservation when expanding dense layers.
-In the MoE setting this is structurally unavailable: top-$K$ routing is discrete, so even infinitesimal router perturbations can change which experts are selected.
-Expert upcycling therefore targets low initialization loss directly rather than exact preservation.}
+The post-expansion loss therefore satisfies $\mathcal{L}_{mE}(U_m(\theta_E)) \approx \mathcal{L}_E(\theta_E)$, with a gap below $10^{-2}$ in practice (see \S\ref{sec:results}).
+We refer to this property as \emph{warm initialization}: $U_m$ places the expanded parameters substantially closer to the $mE$-expert optimum than random initialization, reducing Term~(II).\footnote{Exact function preservation \`a la Net2Net~\citep{Chen2016Net2Net} is structurally unavailable here because top-$K$ routing is discrete; expert upcycling therefore targets low initialization loss directly rather than exact preservation.}